-In addition to his background in wage and hour law and the education realm, Robert has experience defending employers in both state and federal court and before state and federal agencies against allegations of sexual harassment, retaliation, wrongful discharge, and discrimination claims including age, race, disability, religious, and sex discrimination.
+In addition to his background in wage and hour law, Robert has experience defending employers in both state and federal court and before state and federal agencies against allegations of sexual harassment, retaliation, wrongful discharge, and discrimination claims including age, race, disability, religious, and sex discrimination.
 He also advises employers on compliance with various state and federal statutes including the Uniformed Services Employment and Reemployment Rights Act, the Family Medical Leave Act, and the Fair Labor Standards Act.
 Robert has represented employers and employees in several cases involving non-compete covenants and non-solicitation agreements.

 Robert also routinely counsels and represents school districts, charger schools, and higher education organizations through various employment and education law issues, including due process hearings, student discipline procedures, implementation of district-wide policies, and grievances.
 He has successfully defended districts in arbitrations brought by teachers challenging the districts' decision to terminate their employment.
 Robert also routinely provides training to district employees regarding various employment practices, and has assisted districts in properly investigating employee and student complaints regarding various issues including discipline, harassment/bullying, discrimination, and statutory compliance.